scipp/beamlime/docs/user-guide/adding-new-instruments.md

 instrument = Instrument(name='instrument_name')
 ```

-Creating the instance registers the instrument with Beamlime and makes it available for use.
+Creating the instance registers the instrument with ESSlivedata and makes it available for use.
 The variable name (`instrument`) is irrelevant.
 The instrument instance provides further configuration options as well as a decorator for registering data reduction workflows.
 We refer to the API documentation for the `Instrument` class for more details.